mgamio/blog/_posts/2020-04-09-optimize-online-purchases.markdown

 ---
 layout: post
-title:  "Learning Test-Driven Development"
+title:  "Combinational Optimization Problem"
-description: "Fill a basket with the most valuable goods under a given budget to optimize online purchases.
-Do it with bitmasks and functional programming"
+description: "Knapsack problem.
+Fill a basket with the most valuable goods under a given budget to optimize online purchases."
 author: moises
 categories: [ test-driven development ]
-image: assets/images/testDrivenDevelopmentTDD.jpg
+image: assets/images/knapsackAlgorithm.jpg
 comments: false
 ---

-Test-driven development (TDD) is a development approach that emphasizes writing a test before writing the necessary code and then refactoring the code to optimize it.
+The **Knapsack** problem is a classic optimization problem in computer science and mathematics.
+It belongs to a class of problems known as combinatorial optimization problems.
+The basic idea of the Knapsack problem is to determine the most valuable combination of items to include in a knapsack, given their weights and values, without exceeding the capacity of the knapsack.

+## Greedy Algorithm

+A greedy algorithm is an algorithmic paradigm that makes locally optimal choices at each stage with the hope of finding a global optimum.
+The idea is to make the best possible choice at each step without worrying about the future consequences.
+Greedy algorithms are often used for optimization problems where you need to make a series of decisions, and at each decision point, you choose the option that seems most promising at that moment.

+One classic example of a greedy algorithm is the "Fractional Knapsack Problem."
+In this problem, you are given a set of items, each with a weight and a value, and you want to fill a knapsack with a maximum weight capacity to maximize the total value of the items you select.

+## Backtracking Algorithm

+Backtracking is a general algorithm for finding all (or some) solutions to computational problems, particularly constraint satisfaction problems.
+It incrementally builds candidates for solutions, and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly be completed to a valid solution.

+Backtracking is often used when a problem can be broken down into a series of smaller decisions, and it is not clear which decision is the correct one.
+The algorithm explores different choices one at a time, and if it determines that a particular choice cannot lead to a valid solution, it goes back (hence the term "backtracking") to the previous decision point and explores a different choice.

+Backtracking is used to explore different arrangements until a valid solution is found or all possibilities are exhausted.

 ## Problem

-Optimize a basket in online purchases means fill a basket with the most valuable goods under a given budget.
+Fill a basket with the most valuable goods under a given budget to optimize online purchases.

 Imagine that we have a budget of 4 US$ and we want to buy the most valuable snacks from the following table:

 ![basket](/assets/images/basket.jpg){:class="img-responsive"}

 But who decides if a product is more valuable than another one?
 Well, this depends on every business.
 It could be an estimation based on quantitative or qualitative analysis.
-For instance, for our solution, we choose a quantitative approach based on which product gives us more grams per every dollar invested.
+For instance, for our solution, we choose a quantitative approach based on which product gives us *more grams per every dollar invested*.

 <div>
 {%- include inArticleAds.html -%}